Argbash (https://argbash.io) is a

 If something still isn’t totally clear, take look at the Examples section.

-- The square brackets in your script should match (i.e. every opening square bracket
+The square brackets in your script have to match (i.e. every opening square bracket

-[.
-This limitation does apply to files that are processed by
+This limitation does apply only to files that are processed by

 argbash— you are fine if you have the argument parsing code in a separate file and you don’t use the